odoo/owl/doc/component.md

 - **`props`** (Object): this is an object given (in the constructor) by the parent to configure the component.
 It can be dynamically changed later by the parent, in some case.
 Note that `props` are owned by the parent, not by the component.
-  As such, it should not ever be modified by the component.
+  As such, it should not ever be modified by the component!!

 - **`refs`** (Object): the `refs` object contains all references to sub DOM nodes or sub widgets defined by a `t-ref` directive in the component's template.

+### Static Properties

+- **`props`** (Object, optional): if given, this is an object that describes the type and shape of the (actual) props given to the component.
+If Owl mode is `dev`, this will be used to validate the props each time the component is created/updated.
+See [Props Validation](#props-validation) for more information.
+- **`defaultProps`** (Object, optional): if given, this object define default values for (top-level) props.
+Whenever `props` are given to the object, they will be altered to add default value (if missing).
+Note that it does not change the initial object, a new object will be created instead.

 ### Methods